CamSoper/how-insightful/README.md

 using Microsoft.ApplicationInsights.SnapshotCollector;
 ```

-Add this block to Startup.ConfigureServices:
+Add this block to `Startup.ConfigureServices`:

 ```
 // Configure SnapshotCollector from application settings